-- 1. Provide integrated business systems via professional service - CAD and video call software technology is widely applied to personal computers, smart handheld devices, digital TVs, AR and VR.
+- 1. Provide integrated business systems via professional service - Being a domestic leading-brand service provider in middle and high level CAX/CAM software integration, the high-level technology team the Corporation has fostered for years keeps abreast with clients to jointly cope with every challenge during technical development in such an environment wherein the global supply chain technology is highly developed without interruption.
+CAD and vision software technology is widely applied to personal computers, smart handheld devices, digital TVs, AR and VR.
 3D image display smoothness and control precision and user-friendliness determine the competitiveness of a single CAD software.
-The Corporation, by cooperating with complete and diverse solutions platforms and actively cultivating certified engineers, performs Total Solution services to drive sales as the significant management strategy and establishes a close and reciprocal partnership to make a win-win situation among the Corporation, manufacturers and sales force. - 2.As the manufacturing industry has, in recent years, faced rapid changes in the international market and a strong challenge from the Chinese supply chain, enhancement in finishing efficiency operation model shall be made to maintain competitiveness and raise the added value, therefore, the Corporation started off from hastening the pace of client product development, offering versatile manufacturing industry solutions and technical support, assisting clients in the new product's research and development and acceleration of product launch efficiency, and with all efforts expanding business domains to operations and development of different franchised product lines to navigate Taiwan toward the goal of intelligent manufacturing. - 3.
-Future R&D orientation: - (1) Strengthening and optimization of toolkits.
-In terms of main CAD product systems, we will continue to incorporate requirements from client feedbacks and advanced application features, meanwhile, we will develop online auto update feature to provide contract clients access to download kits of latest version and to allow them to experience the new productivity tools immediately. - (2) NX value-added software development.
-NX is the advanced CAD system used in mold design.
-In response to needs derived from molds processing and based on our experiences accumulated through custom project developments, we will launch brand-new value-added software bundles to take a comprehensive facilitation of mold processing precision and effects. - (3) Integrated application development for cloud service.
-Using the internet development API powered by cloud service, cloud applications and system integration are empowered capability of innovation with enhanced efficiency of information transformation, and unique cloud solutions may therefore be created. - (V) Effects of the external competitive environment, laws & regulations and overall operating environment - 1.
-Effects of the external competitive environment
+The Corporation, by cooperating with complete and diverse solutions platforms and actively cultivating certified engineers, performs Total Solution services to drive sales as the significant management strategy and establishes a close and reciprocal partnership to make a win-win situation among the Corporation, manufacturers and sales force. - 2.As the manufacturing industry has, in recent years, faced rapid changes in the international market and a strong challenge from the Chinese supply chain, enhancement in finishing efficiency operation model shall be made to maintain competitiveness and raise the added value, therefore, the Corporation started off from hastening the pace of client product development, offering versatile manufacturing industry solutions and technical support, assisting clients in the new product's research and development and acceleration of product launch efficiency, and with all efforts expanding business domains to operations and development of different franchised product lines to navigate Taiwan toward the goal of intelligent manufacturing.

+3. Future R&D orientation:

+- (1)Strengthening and optimization of toolkits.
+In terms of main CAD product systems, we will continue to incorporate requirements from client feedbacks and advanced application features, and increase toolkits of newly-distributed product lines, meanwhile, we will develop online auto update feature to provide contract clients access to download kits of latest version and to allow them to experience the new productivity tools immediately. - (2)High-level CAD system value-added software development.
+At present, a lot of value-added application tools have been developed in optoelectronics industry, molds design and automatic processing. we will launch brand-new value-added software bundles to take a comprehensive facilitation of mold processing precision and effects. - (3)Integrated application development for Cloud-Based AI Services.
+Using cloud service and AI-developed API, cloud applications and system integration are empowered capability of innovation with enhanced efficiency of information transformation, and unique Cloud-Based AI solutions may therefore be created. - (V) Effects of the external competitive environment, laws & regulations and overall operating environment - 1.Effects of the external competitive environment